akupiec/html-trash-remover/README.md

 # html-trash-remover
-when regexp is insufficient for html block replacement
+When regexp is insufficient for html block replacement.

+replacing html dom elements using jquery selections in multiple html files in single run.